-While it's important to protect your home and personal property, you don't have to break the bank for peace of mind.
-Homeowners insurance can help cover your home in the event of a burglary, fire or natural disaster and it doesn't have to cost a fortune.
+As a homeowner, it's important to protect your home and personal property, but you don't have to break the bank for peace of mind.
+Homeowners insurance can help cover your home in the event of a burglary, fire or natural disaster, and it doesn't have to cost a fortune.
 If you're looking to save on your homeowners insurance policy, the following tips can help.

 How to save on home insurance

-Here's how you can find the cheapest home insurance policies.
+Here's how to find the cheapest home insurance policies.

-Raise Your Deductible: Your deductible is the amount you're responsible for paying towards a covered claim.
-Say the deductible is $500 and your claim is for $2,000, then the insurer covers $1,500 of the claim and you pay $500.
-If you raise your deductible, you can save more on your premium.
-According to the Insurance Information Institute (I.I.I.), “most insurance companies recommend a deductible of at least $500.
-If you can afford to raise your deductible to $1,000, you may save as much as 25 percent.”
+According to the Insurance Information Institute (I.I.I.): “Most insurance companies recommend a deductible of at least $500.
+If you can afford to raise your deductible to $1,000, you may save as much as 25%.”

 Improve Your Home: It's possible to save on your home insurance premium by improving your home's safety and making it more resistant to natural disasters.
-You could receive discounts from your insurance provider by improving your home’s security systems and adding smoke detectors, burglar alarms and other safeguards.
+Insurance providers sometimes offer discounts for improving your home’s security systems, or for adding smoke detectors, burglar alarms and other safeguards.

 According to the I.I.I: “You can usually get discounts of at least 5% for a smoke detector, burglar alarm or dead-bolt locks.
 Some companies offer to cut your premium by as much as 15 or 20% if you install a sophisticated sprinkler system and a fire and burglar alarm that rings at the police, fire or other monitoring stations.”
 However, since these systems can be pricey, make sure you check with your insurance company to see just how much you’ll save on your premium.